csps-efpc/csps-llm/README.md

 * Make the RSS/Atom RAG retriever configurable at runtime - medium
 * Add server-side RAG fact databases - medium
 * ~~Move model configuration to environment variables configured at runtime, with sane defaults - trivial~~
-* - OR - Move model configuration to being attributes of "personalities", and make them hot-swap during execution. - easy
+* ~~- AND - Move model configuration to being attributes of "personalities", and make them hot-swap during execution. - easy~~
 * Finish the a11y work, particularly around `aria-live`. - moderate
 * Support session suspend and restore when several are running concurrently - tricky
 * Switch to using llama-cpp-python's built in chat formatting - easy
-* Improved RAC - use the constrained-schema feature to make the model do grounding on the initial prompt and make better decisions about which source(s) to retrieve. - hard
+* Improved RAG - use the constrained-schema feature to make the model do grounding on the initial prompt and make better decisions about which source(s) to retrieve. - hard
 * Write a webhook binding for MS Teams - medium
 * Write a webhook binding for Slack/Discord - medium
 * Make installation auto-detect the best back-end available, and configure it automatically. - hard